 A Superlative Health and Strength Restorer.
-If you are a mechanic or farmer, worn out we verwork, or a mother run down by family or hou old duties try Parker's Circust Tonic. hold duties try PARKER'S GIRGER TONIC.
+If you are a mechanic or farmer, worn out we verwork, or a mother run down by family or hou old duties try Parker's Circust Tonic.

 If you are a lawyer, minister or business man exhausted by mental strain or anxious cares, do not take intoxicating stimulants, but use Parker's Ginger Tonic.